SathishP100sms/End-to-End-IRIS-Flower-Prediction/readme.md

 # 🌸  End-to-End Iris Flower Prediction System

 A full-stack Machine Learning Web Application that predicts the species of an Iris flower based on its measurements.
+End-to-end Iris Flower Prediction system using FastAPI, PostgreSQL, and a modern frontend.
+It predicts flower species from input features, stores results in a database, and allows retrieval/filtering via APIs.
+Fully integrated ML, backend, database, and UI for real-world deployment.

 ---
 ## 🚀 Live Demo